Subject Area: Sciences

 What will I study?

-You will perform various practical techniques and learn about their application in industry, medicine and research.
-Through these you will develop the transferable higher order skills that are valued by higher education providers and employers.
+You will acquire and apply various practical techniques and learn about their use in industry, medicine and research.
+You will develop transferable higher order skills that are valued by universities and employers.